ovh/cds/docs/content/workflows/pipelines/actions/builtin/serve-static-files.md

 This action can be used to upload static files and serve them.
 For example your HTML report about coverage, tests, performances, ...

+Pay attention this action is only available if your objectstore is configured to use Openstack Swift.
+And fow now by default your static files will be deleted after 2 months.

 ## Parameters
 * name: Name to display in CDS UI and identify your static files
 * path: Path where static files will be uploaded (example: mywebsite/*).
 If it's a file, the entrypoint would be set to this filename by default.